jeremyschulman/netcfgbu/docs/configuration-file.md

 The default login user-name

 **`credentials.password`**<br/>
 The default login password.
-You should always use envrionment variables here, but you are not required to do so.
+You should always use environment variables here, but you are not required to do so.

 Example: